johnfire/reprepro-bundle-tools/docs/Setup_Your_Own_reprepro-management_Project_Tutorial.md

 ===============================================

 There are only few depencencies required to do "repository managment" with reprepro and the reprepro-bundle-tools.
-Depending on your requirements the setup of all services could become complex, but for the first start and impressions, the setup is easy.
+Depending on your requirements, the setup of all services could become complex, but for the first start and understanding, the setup is easy.
 So let's start with the

 Minimal Setup
 -------------

-The basic setup runs on a modern debian based system where *debian stretch* and *ubuntu bionic* are tested.
+The basic setup runs on a modern debian based system where *debian stretch* and *ubuntu bionic* are used.
 If not already available, the following packages have to be installed on your system:

     sudo apt install make python3 python3-apt python3-git python3-xdg python3-urllib3 python3-jinja2 reprepro git vim